studentmediene/podkast.radiorevolt.no/INSTALLING.md

         <dd><code>pip install -r generator/requirements.txt</code></dd>
     </dl>

+    * If you get an error running any of the two commands above, you might need to upgrade pip itself.
+Run:

+        ```sh
+        pip install -U pip
+        ```

+    * The installation might appear to freeze when installing lxml.
+This is normal, so please be patient.

 5. Copy `generator/settings_template.py` to `generator/settings.py` and fill in settings.
 6. Do the same with `webserver/settings_template.py` if you intend to use the provided web server.